What is an XML sitemap and why should you have one?

 What are XML sitemaps?

-video-sitemap.xml etc. This categorization makes a site structure as clear as possible.
-If you click on one of the index XML sitemaps, you’ll see all URLs in that specific sitemap.
+video-sitemap.xml etc. This categorization makes a site’s structure as straightforward as possible.
+So if you click on one of the index sitemaps, you’ll see all URLs in that particular sitemap.
 For example, if you click on

 What websites need an XML sitemap?

 Google’s documentation says sitemaps are beneficial for “really large websites,” “websites with large archives,” “new websites with just a few external links to it,” and “websites which use rich media content.”
 According to Google, proper internal linking should allow it to find all your content easily.
 Unfortunately, there are many sites out there that do not give proper thought to logically linking their content.

 While we agree that these websites will benefit the most from having one, at Yoast, we think XML sitemaps are beneficial for every website.
 Every single website needs Google to be able to find essential pages easily and to know when they’re last updated.
 That’s why this feature is included in the Yoast SEO plugin.